-Dr. Lee Riedinger is a Professor of Physics at the University of Tennessee, Knoxville, on the faculty since 1971, and also serves as the Director of the Bredesen Center for Interdisciplinary Research and Graduate Education.
+Lee Riedinger is a Professor of Physics at the University of Tennessee Knoxville, on the faculty since 1971, and also serves as the Director of the Bredesen Center for Interdisciplinary Research and Graduate Education.
 He received a Ph.D. from Vanderbilt University in 1968.
-His field is experimental nuclear physics, emphasizing properties of highspin states in deformed nuclei.
-He is an author of 200 refereed publications, has an h-index of 33, has given 60 invited talks at conferences and workshops, and
+His field of research is experimental nuclear physics, emphasizing properties of highspin states in deformed nuclei.
+He is an author of 200 refereed publications, has given 60 invited talks at conferences and workshops, and

 is a Fellow of the American Physical Society (APS) and of the American Association for the Advancement of Science.
-His research was funded by the Department of Energy since 1976.

-At present, his research is focused on experiments to search for the occurrence of tetrahedral nuclear shapes and includes experiments at the ATLAS accelerator at Argonne National Laboratory utilizing beams of heavy nuclear projectiles and the Gammasphere array of gamma-ray detectors.
+His research was funded by the Department of Energy for 30 years from 1976 and is focused on experiments to search for the occurrence of tetrahedral nuclear shapes and includes experiments at the ATLAS accelerator at Argonne National Laboratory utilizing beams of heavy nuclear projectiles and the Gammasphere array of gamma-ray detectors.
 Various sabbatical leaves have been spent at the Niels Bohr Institute in Denmark.
 He served as the elected chair of the Division of Nuclear Physics of the APS in 1996 and the chair of the Southeastern Section of the APS in 2004.
 In 1983-84, he was the science advisor to Tennessee Senator Howard Baker, who was then the majority leader of the U.S. Senate.
-He has received the UT Chancellor’s Research Scholar Award in 1983, the 2005 Francis G. Slack Award from the Southeastern Section of the APS, and the 2008-9 Macebearer award at the University of Tennessee, the top faculty honor), the Chancellor’s Medal in 2012, the L.R.
+He has received the UT Chancellor’s Research Scholar Award in 1983, the 2005 Francis G. Slack Award from the Southeastern Section of the APS, the 2008-9 Macebearer award at the University of Tennessee (the top faculty honor), the Chancellor’s Medal in 2012, the L.R.
 Hesler Award for Excellence in Teaching and Service at UT in 2013, and the Graduate Director of the Year in 2017 from the Graduate Student Senate.